-Syria's Eastern Ghouta suffers 250 civilian deaths, rights group says
+'War crimes on epic scale:' 250 deaths in two days in Syria's Eastern Ghouta

 International monitors are sounding alarm bells about the offensive in Eastern Ghouta, but aside from the aid convoy that made it into the area last week, little else has changed in recent days aside from an uptick in the bloodshed.

-On Tuesday the UN children's agency UNICEF issued a blank statement condemning what it described as the "war on children in Syria."

-"UNICEF is issuing this blank statement.
-We no longer have the words to describe children's suffering and our outrage," the agency said in a footnote.
-"Do those inflicting the suffering still have words to justify their barbaric acts?"
+Amnesty International accused the world of failing to act.
 "In the end the Syrian government has followed the systematic policy, the systematic strategy of besiegement and bombardment until people have to give up and then they are forcibly displaced," said Leen Hashem, Amnesty International's regional campaigner on Syria.

 "What we have seen in Aleppo we're seeing again in Ghouta today.
 Not even a proper aid convoy is being allowed to enter Ghouta, and the international community is just watching."